Skip to main contentSkip to main navigationSkip to footer content

 Senior Seminar

-3 credit hours
+3 to 3 credit hours

 P: HIST-200 plus one 300 level History course and senior standing in History or History Education

 This course is an opportunity for students to demonstrate, refine and consolidate knowledge of skills and content acquired during their previous years of study.
 It is a collaborative as well as a culminating learning experience that permits students to pursue individual research projects and submit them to their peers.
 The seminar will center upon a topic to be determined by the instructor.
-Offered spring.
+Offered fall.